expo/expo/docs/README.md

 Always try to use the existing components and features in markdown.
 Create a new component or use a component from NPM, unless there is no other option.

+### Algolia Docsearch

+We use Algolia Docsearch as the search engine for our docs.
+Right now, it's searching for any keywords with the proper `version` tag based on the current location.
+This is set in the `components/DocumentationPage` header.

+In `components/plugins/AlgoliaSearch`, you can see the `facetFilters` set to `[['version:none', 'version:{currentVersion}']]`.
+Translated to English, this means "Search on all pages where `version` is `none`, or the currently selected version.".

+- All unversioned pages use the version tag `none`.
+- All versioned pages use the SDK version (e.g. `v40.0.0` or `v39.0.0`).
+- All `hideFromSearch: true` pages don't have the version tag.

+#### Excluding pages from Docsearch

+To ignore a page from the search result, use `hideFromSearch: true` on that page.
+This removes the `<meta name="docsearch:version">` tag from that page and filters it from our facet-based search.

 ### Quirks

 - You can't have curly brace without quotes: \`{}\` -> `{}`